 > Uses of Rare Earth Elements

-Rare earth metals and alloys that contain them are used in many devices that people use every day such as computer memory, DVDs, rechargeable batteries, cell phones, catalytic converters, magnets, fluorescent lighting and much more.
+Rare earth metals and alloys that contain them are used in many everyday devices such as computer memory, DVDs, rechargeable batteries, cell phones, catalytic converters, magnets, fluorescent lighting, and much more.

 Chemical Catalysts: 55%

 Glass Polishing: 10%

 Several pounds of rare earth compounds are in batteries that power every electric vehicle and hybrid-electric vehicle.
 As concerns for energy independence, climate change, and other issues drive the sale of electric and hybrid vehicles, the demand for batteries made with rare earth compounds will climb even faster.

 Rare earths are used as catalysts, phosphors, and polishing compounds.
 These are used for air pollution control, illuminated screens on electronic devices, and optical-quality glass polishing.
 All of these products are expected to experience rising demand.